cartercompbio/SCNA_score_analysis/README.md

 ### Data

-All data available for reproducing the results are in the data folder.
+All data needed to reproduce the results are in the data folder.
-Note the expression file is too big, instead, I uploaded the uprDf which contains all TCGA samples with UPR genes and RIDD genes avaialble to reproduce the results.
+Note the expression file is too big.
+Instead, I uploaded the uprDf which contains the UPR genes and RIDD genes fir all TCGA samples required to reproduce the results.